 Law firms need a consistent and reliable pipeline of new leads for building a sustainable business.
 I have shown you a few online marketing tactics to kick off lawyer lead generation.

 However, aim to streamline the multi step lead generation process generating consistent interest for your firm’s services every month.
-Up next, read our article on personal injury leads.
+Up next, read our article on personal injury leads, family law leads, or mass tort marketing for lawyers.

 If all of this lead generation seems like a LOT of work, you can also hand it over to law firm marketing experts at On The Map Marketing.